arendjr/SlidingMenuLayout/README.md

    the bottom view that is revealed doesn't even really have to be a menu).
  * **Compatibility** - The solution works on old Android versions.
 Personally I make sure it works at least on Android 2.2.
-Also, I make sure this solution can be used as a drop-in solution with PhoneGap projects.
+Also, I make sure this solution can be used as a drop-in solution with PhoneGap / Cordova projects.

 Usage